ArturKarbone/principal/principal_practice.md

 25. Writing more user stories than needed for the next few Sprints
 26. Maintaining a large backlog with work that won't be done anytime soon
 27. Accidental complexity
+28. Adoping a technology and tools because they are trendy (Marchitecture)
-28. Failing too late in the pipeline / fixing escaped defects
+29. Failing too late in the pipeline / fixing escaped defects
-29. Overitulized workforce
+30. Overitulized workforce
-30. Handoffs (inability to complete the work independently)
+31. Handoffs (inability to complete the work independently)
-31. Meetings with low ROI
+32. Meetings with low ROI
-32. Impasse
+33. Impasse
-33. Long-running tests (long is when you have enough time to make a coffee)
+34. Long-running tests (long is when you have enough time to make a coffee)
-34. Dealing with merge conflicts
+35. Dealing with merge conflicts
+36. Prefering flexible and abstract code over simple and direct code
-35. Making a wrong *write vs. rent* decisions, *on-prem vs. SaaS*
+37. Making a wrong *write vs. rent* decisions, *on-prem vs. SaaS*
-36. Writing software when Excel spreadsheet is good enough
+38. Writing software when Excel spreadsheet is good enough
-37. Building things right before you know what is the right thing
+39. Building things right before you know what is the right thing
-38. Choosing MVP over MVE / Fake Door Testing
+40. Choosing MVP over MVE / Fake Door Testing

 In your project, which wastes are the most painful?
 List three major wastes.
 Share it with the team and discuss how to improve the situation.